Safeya-Yasien/multi-step-form/README-template.md

 **Note: Delete this note and the content within this section and replace with your own learnings.**

-- Good structure for the project components ✅
+- How to structure and manage a multi-step form using React components
-- Make separate components for each step ✅
-- Use react-hook-form and zod for form validation ✅
+- How to handle form state and validation using react-hook-form and zod
-- It's best to use steps routing or components??????????????????????✅ the answer depends on the project and copilot's preference that small projects can be done with components and large projects can be done with steps routing
-- Make separate Schemas for each step
-- Handle form validation errors
-- Handle form submission
-- Handle TypeScript type errors
-- Use useFormContext for form state management
+- How to use valtio for simple and reactive global state management
-- Gain new knowledge about React Hook Form advanced features wizard form (https://react-hook-form.com/advanced-usage#WizardFormFunnel)
-- Handle responsive design for different screen sizes ???????????????????????????????????????????
-- Add path alias for the components (https://medium.com/@ssafeya5/set-up-path-aliases-in-your-typescript-vite-project-4bc9750c9221) ✅
+- How to protect routes and redirect users if they skip steps using react-router
+- How to make each form step modular and reusable
+- How to improve project structure using path aliases
+- How to style the UI using tailwindcss and make it responsive

 ### Continued development